 Another criterion that needs to be considered is the handedness of the baseball player and their personal preferences regarding materials, padding and optional features.
 These optional differences can also affect the ease and speed with which the glove can be broken in.

 In addition to there being differences in total glove size, there are also variations in the size and webbing style of the glove’s pocket used in various positions.
-Some positions use gloves while others use mitts.
-There are also typical differences in other features, such as padding
+Some use gloves while other positions like catchers, use mitts.
+There are also typical differences in other features, such as padding.
+For this review guide, we will cover mostly gloves, but see our reviews for the best catcher's mitt if you're playing behind the plate.

 The glove’s pocket, which is located between the thumb and index finger, can come in a variety of sizes based on the needs of the position for which they are designed.
 The pocket’s webbing is called open when it has only a couple of cross pieces in each direction and space between them.
 A closed webbing has either one or two pieces that cover the entire area of the pocket or a woven pattern with no spaces between the straps.